Prag8855/aab/content/glossary/Job seeker visa.md

 To start working, you must apply for a [work visa](/glossary/Work%20Visa), a [[Blue Card]] or a [freelance visa](/glossary/Freelance%20visa).

+You must apply for a job seeker visa at the *[[Ausländerbehörde]]*, or at the German embassy or consulate in your home country.

 **[Information about the job seeker visa ➞](https://service.berlin.de/dienstleistung/324661/en/)**